AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

 will succeed at inferring this.
 At `g true`, they assume that `g` does *not* have an implicit function type, and refine its type to `Bool → ...`.

-The application insertion problem is general far more difficult than the lambda insertion problem, because we would need to invent implicit function types out of thin air, and try to somehow refine them.
+The application insertion problem is in general far more difficult than the lambda insertion problem, because we would need to invent implicit function types out of thin air, and try to somehow refine them.
 In contrast, lambda insertion does not invent anything; at the end of the day it is only allowed to work with implicit function types which originate from source annotations.
 The problem with inventing implicit functions is that there are infinite elaboration choices, and there isn't necessarily a minimal or obvious choice.
 In the above example, we could also have as type